alessandro-fazzi/bunctionsh/README.md

 Please, if you use this little initializer drop me a pull request with your favoured and flavoured functions!
 I'll be glad =)

+## WARNING!!!
+Please, be carefull!

+You have to keep in mind that you are executing code every time you open up a new terminal!
+If this code is broken, you should have a big big big big pain in the ass.
+Due to this I have modified the default behavoiur, so that now **by default all functions are switched off**.
+The method is stupid but
+painless: functions which ends in "**_off**" are switched off.
+Rename one function per time, test it in opening a new terminal; if it works you're done!
+If it does not work, than fix it!

 ####### Keywords